saltyrtc/saltyrtc-meta/Task-WebRTC.md

 A client who receives the task's data from the other peer MUST do the following checks:

-* A client SHALL validate that the *cookie_2* field's value contains 16 bytes and is different to the other client's cookie it currently uses, different to the client's current cookie and different to the client's upcoming cookie.
 * The *exclude* field MUST contain a list/an array of WebRTC data channel IDs (non-negative integers) that SHALL not be used for the signalling channel.
 The client MUST update its internal list of